washingtoneg/simple-server-healthcheck/README.md

 Add bare minimum features:
   1. Script Utility (meta)
-      - [ ] Make connection attempt to provided list of servers
       - [ ] Parse timestamp from provided HTML at /health endpoint
       - [ ] An unreachable server is a bad server
       - [ ] Provide json array output